Mesoscale soil moisture heterogeneity can locally amplify humid heat: Results and discussion

 \subsection{Near-surface atmospheric state in simulations with uniform and heterogeneous soil moisture}

-In the simulation with the 50 km patch (P50), cooler and more humid air is found above the wet patch compared to the surroundings, on a daily mean basis (Fig. \ref{fig:fig1}a and b).
-The net effect on Twb and HI is an amplification of 2$^\circ$C and 1$^\circ$C, respectively, over the wet patch compared to the domain average (Fig. \ref{fig:fig1}c and Fig. S3a).
-It is also noteworthy that Twb is 2 to 4$^\circ$C warmer in UWET compared to UDRY, showing how humid heat is enhanced over wet soil (Fig. \ref{fig:fig1}c, inset).
+In the simulation with the 50 km patch (P50), cooler and moister air is found above the wet patch compared to the surroundings (Fig. \ref{fig:fig1}a and b).
+The net effect on Twb and HI is an amplification of 2$^\circ$C and 1$^\circ$C, respectively, over the wet patch compared to the domain average (Fig. \ref{fig:fig1}c and Fig. S4a).
+It is noteworthy that Twb is 2 to 4$^\circ$C warmer in UWET compared to UDRY, showing how humid heat is enhanced over wet soil (Fig. \ref{fig:fig1}c, inset).
 The 0800--1900 LT average $z_i$ is 580 m over the wet patch, whereas the domain average is 1530 m; for reference, the daytime average $z_i$ is 1555 m in UDRY and 800 m in UWET (Fig. \ref{fig:fig1}d, inset).
 The 10-meter wind is slower upwind of the wet patch and faster downwind, compared to uniform soil moisture experiments (Fig. \ref{fig:fig1}c).

 The four variables also display noticeable sub-daily variability.
 The wet patch mean Twb has a first peak at 0800 LT and a second, higher peak at 1900 LT (Fig. \ref{fig:fig1}c, inset), a bi-modal diurnal cycle typical of semi-arid regions \cite{birch_future_2022}.
 Twb values closely follow the diurnal evolution of $q$ (Fig. \ref{fig:fig1}b, inset), and the mid-afternoon dip in Twb and $q$ corresponds to the peak in $T$ and $z_i$.
 The highest Twb value found at 1900 LT over the wet patch is associated with values of $T$ that are slightly larger than found over uniformly wet soil, alongside larger $q$ and smaller $z_i$.
 This analysis highlights the interplay between $T$, $q$, and $z_i$ in modulating the space-time structure of Twb.
 Importantly, Twb and HI are larger over locally wetter soils than found with uniform soil moisture, in association with warmer and more humid air mixed in a shallower BL.
-Next, we investigate how this local humid heat amplification varies with the length-scale of soil moisture heterogeneity.
+Next, we investigate how this local humid heat amplification varies with the length-scale of soil moisture heterogeneity ($\lambda$).